tumblingprogrammer/blog_entries/scratch-pad.md

 As part of making our application more secure, and to programmatically tell django that we are in a production environment, we will need to setup two variables: `DJANGO_SECRET_KEY`, which will be limited to the scope of our `djangoboilerplate` virtual environment, and `DJANGO_EXECUTION_ENVIRONMENT`, which can be set system-wide so all our django apps running on PAW know that they are operating in production and that they need to use production settings.

-Read [http://www.tumblingprogrammer.com/setting-environment-variables/](http://www.tumblingprogrammer.com/setting-environment-variables/ "tumbling programmer's setting environment variables article")to learn more about why and how to set environment variables.
+Read [http://www.tumblingprogrammer.com/setting-environment-variables/](http://www.tumblingprogrammer.com/setting-environment-variables/ "tumbling programmer's setting environment variables article") to learn more about why and how to set environment variables.

 On your PAW dashboard, use the `files` tab to navigate to the `postactivate` file of your `djangoboilerplate` virtual environment, and go ahead and clik on it to edit it (PAW's default editor will open it up).
 The screenshot below shows how to get there.